Tris-909/Ecommerce-ProShop/README.md

   _ Building webpages and re-usable components using React <br />
   _ Design and build responsive layout and render different components for websites based on screen-width ( mobile-first design ) <br />
   _ Building pagination system for lists of product, lists of review, ... to help saving web-performance <br />
-  _ Building dynamic filters for products based on brands <br />
+  _ Building dynamic filters for products based on brands, tech specs, ... <br />
   _ Building 6 type of filters for reviews section <br />
   _ Building CartList and WishList connected to a databases <br />
   _ Building Product Screen that change detail table based on category <br />